-- Step Down: Compared to live poker games, the competition at online poker sites is tougher.
+- Step down: Compared to live poker games, the competition at online poker sites is tougher.
 If you play $2/$5 live game and win, then you’d be in for a shock with the equivalent buy-ins online.
 We recommend starting at 10% of your usual level and working up from there once you regularly beat the games.

-- Manage Your Bankroll: Even big winners in poker have big swings, both positive and negative.
+- Manage your bankroll: Even big winners in poker have big swings, both positive and negative.
 Unless you look after your poker bankroll, you could be wiped out by a downswing.
 One-twentieth of your total bankroll should be used at any one table to protect against this.

-- Recognize Tilt: Some anger or irritation is natural after a bad beat.
+- Recognize tilt: Some anger or irritation is natural after a bad beat.
 There is a risk that this could get the better of you, causing irrational decisions.
 If you feel the urge to get “your” chips back or get revenge on a certain player, it is time to take a break from the tables.

-- Playing Your “A” Game: Many people who are winning players when focusing on the games subsequently become losers when not fully concentrating.
-This could be through being sick, tired or drunk.
+- Playing your “A” game: Many people who are winning players when focusing on the games subsequently become losers when not fully concentrating.
+This could be through being sick, tired, or drunk.
 It could also be by watching a movie, or texting/chatting while you play.

 Tennessee poker: How to play poker online

-Most games are Texas Hold’em, with a smaller number of Pot Limit Omaha tables available.
+Global Poker is not big enough to offer too many poker variations.
+Most games are Texas Hold’em, with a smaller number of Pot-Limit Omaha tables available.
 The only other game available is Crazy Pineapple, which uses three hole cards to start each hand.